Share this guide:

 Only ever use Gas Safe registered engineers to install your gas appliances - the exhaustive list of all certified business can be found online and all registered engineers are legally obligated to carry a Gas Safe Register ID Card.
 This contains a unique license number and provides the specificities of the work they are qualified to undertake.
 Employ caution and request to see this upon the arrival of the engineer at your home.

 You should ensure that any room containing a gas appliance should be sufficiently ventilated, as a constant supply of fresh air is required to burn the gas, to cool the components and to prevent combustion.
 You should not block any drafts, such as those from chimneys, air vents or flues.
+Read our guide on what to do if you smell gas

 All of your gas appliances should be serviced annually by a Gas Safe registered engineer.
 Particular guidance concerning the maintenance of any given appliance should be provided by the manufacturer.